gallenc/opennms-paxexam/README.md

 Build [opennms-paxexam-parent](../opennms-paxexam-parent) locally if you want to work with snapshots.

 The example test projects contain repository references to allow them to download releases of the published system.

-At the moment, the system is being published to a github packages maven repository associated with the github opennms-paxexam project.
+At the moment, the opennms-paxexam system is being published to a [github packages maven repository](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry) associated with the github opennms-paxexam project.
-This will change in future releases.
+This will probably change in future releases.

 ```
    <repositories>